 Be impressed at local art galleries and artisan shops

-It’s easy to understand why Raglan’s light and friendly bohemian atmosphere and surrounding natural beauty is inspirational to artists.
+It’s easy to understand why Raglan’s light and friendly bohemian atmosphere and surrounding natural beauty are inspirational to artists.
 As a result, there is an enormous amount of talent to be discovered in the local galleries.

 Don’t miss the Old School Arts Centre, run by the Raglan Community Arts Council.
 It is housed in a charming 19th-century heritage building.
 We also visited the Kanuka design gallery, Moz-art, and the Artists At Work studios in town, and several galleries on the wharf (Tony Sly Ceramics, Soul Shoes, and the Wharf Gallery.)